 • Choosing the Right Snowblower for Gravel Driveways

-Take into consideration the type of snow blower, power output, intake width, and additional features before you make your purchase.
+Consider the type of snow blower, power output, intake width, and additional features before purchasing.
 Skid shoes should be adjusted to lift the intake of the snow blower at least 1 inch off the ground to prevent picking up gravel.

 • The Best Method to Operate Your Snowblower